Mariyan Ognyanov: 2014–15

 Despite the financial crisis Ognyanov was among the few first team players who did not leave the club in the summer of 2014.
 He accepted a reduction of his salary and remained for season 2014–15.

 Ognyanov scored twice against A.C.
 Libertas in the 4–0 home win in the first qualifying round of 2014–15 UEFA Europa League.
 He participated again in all four games of Botev Plovdiv in the UEFA Europa League and made three assists.
 With four goals Marian shares the third place in the list of top goalscorers for Botev Plovdiv in the European football tournaments.

 On 23 September, Marian Ognyanov scored the second goal for the 0–4 away win against Lokomotiv Mezdra in the first round of the Bulgarian Cup tournament.
 In the next round of the Bulgarian Cup Marian assisted for the late equalizer of Aleksandar Kolev against Lokomotiv Plovdiv.

 Marian Ognyanov scored his first goal of the season in A Grupa from a free kick on 2 November.
 Unfortunately his goal was not enough and the team of Botev Plovdiv was defeated with 2–1.

 As of 26 November 2014, Mariyan Ognyanov was the player with most assists during the season so far in Bulgaria.
 He assisted for 6 goals in A Grupa as well as for 4 goals in other official tournaments.

 Ognyanov started 2015 with a fabulous goal and an assist for the 3–0 home win over PFC Marek Dupnitsa.
 On 10 March Mariyan was again among the best players on the pitch in the next round of A Grupa.
 Ognyanov prove his creativity and passing abilities and was involved in both goals for the 0–2 away win in the derby match against the local rivals Lokomotiv Plovdiv.
 Ognyanov missed the game with CSKA Sofia due to a ban, and on 22 March he was again in the starting lineup for 0–0 draw with Ludogorets Razgrad.
 On 18 April, Ognyanov scored a goal for the 1–1 draw with Beroe Stara Zagora.

 The contract of Mariyan Ognyanov with Botev Plovdiv expired at the end of the season and he left the team.
 In an interview Ognyanov stated that he is grateful for everything and he hopes one day to play again for Botev Plovdiv.
-On 17 June, Mariyan joined the Romanian professional football club Târgu Mureș on a free transfer, but he left a week later due to personal reasons and returned to Botev Plovdiv.
+On 17 June, Mariyan joined the Romanian professional football club Târgu Mureș on a free transfer, but he left a week later for personal reasons and returned to Botev Plovdiv.